 Wrongful Death Cases May Entitle You to Additional Damages

 In wrongful death cases, specific family members—typically the deceased person’s parents, spouse, and children—could qualify for wrongful death damages such as:

-- End-of-life expenses: This may include any expenses you paid out of pocket to ensure that your loved one to rest properly, such as compensation for funeral and burial expenses.
+- End-of-life expenses: This may include any expenses you paid out of pocket to ensure that you laid your loved one to rest properly, such as compensation for funeral and burial expenses.

 - Lost financial support: Any relative who was financially dependent on the deceased’s income has the right to calculate what the deceased would have earned had they survived and seek that amount in damages.